Safety of Kirlian effect recording

 For these reasons the electrical field energy that is used to stimulate the glow should be as minimal as possible.

-In modern devices (such as GDV instruments of Korotkov) this is accomplished using very short (microsecond) electrical field pulses, reducing the excitation time (to about 40 ms) and observing only a small part of the human body (typically one fingertip) at a time.
+In modern devices (such as GDV instruments of Korotkov) this is accomplished using very short (10 nanoseconds) electrical field pulses, reducing the electrical field excitation time (to about 1 microsecond) and observing only a small part of the human body (typically one fingertip) at a time.

 It is well known, that from a single drop of blood we can obtain a wealth of information about many processes that occur in the human body.
 In a similar fashion - stimulated electro-photonic GLOW recorded around sufficiently many fragments of the human body (typically 10 fingertips) - seems to contain information about nearly every major organ and function of human organism.